 IBM’s Research Road to Nanophotonic Computing

 IBM has developed several novel scalable nanophotonic technologies that rapidly increase communication between computers.
 In 2005, IBM introduced an integrated photonic circuit that reduces the light signal speed and controls the speed with an application of electric current.
 This achievement was a major breakthrough in the development of silicon chips integrated with electric and photonic components.
-Following this, in 2006, the company demonstrated a compact optical buffer that enables super computers to achieve better performance with the use of optical interconnects.
-An ultra-compact and low-power silicon optical modulator capable of converting electrical signals into light pulses was introduced by the company in 2007.
+Following this, in 2006, the company demonstrated a compact optical buffer that enables supercomputers to achieve better performance with the use of optical interconnects.
+An ultra-compact and low-power silicon optical modulator capable of converting electrical signals into light pulses were introduced by the company in 2007.

 Further, IBM unveiled a silicon broadband optical switch along with another key component in 2008, which enable on-chip optical interconnects.
-This paved the way for IBM scientists to make an important advancement in 2009 with respect to communication of computer chips.
-The company’s recent development involves the introduction of a new technology in 2010 for dense integration of optical and electrical devices on a single silicon chip so that the computer chips communicated to each other using light pulses rather than electrical signals.
+This paved the way for IBM scientists to make an important advancement in 2009 with respect to the communication of computer chips.
+The company’s recent development involves the introduction of new technology in 2010 for dense integration of optical and electrical devices on a single silicon chip so that the computer chips communicated to each other using light pulses rather than electrical signals.

 Other Recent Developments

 Some of the important advancements in the field of nanophotonic computing were presented by the researchers at the University of Pennsylvania recently.
 They modeled the first all-optical photonic switches using cadmium sulfide nanowires and combined all the switches to form a logic gate to perform computation.
 The fact that the cadmium sulfide nanowires exhibit strong light-matter coupling for light manipulation enabled them to create this innovative model that is crucial for the advancement of nanophotonic circuits.
-The logic gate thus developed overwhelms the existing bulk and energy-consuming mechanisms of nanophotonic circuits for controlling light flow.
+The logic gate thus developed overwhelms the existing bulk and energy-consuming mechanisms of nanophotonic circuits for controlling the light flow.

 Another novel technology created by the Penn State researchers involves the combination of transformation optics and metamaterials for developing miniaturized optical device designs employed in chip-based optical integrated circuits.
-The researchers emphasized that the transformation optics capable of performing simple, diverse functions can be integrated to form complex photonic systems used for optical sensing, computing, imaging and communications.
+The researchers emphasized that the transformation optics capable of performing simple, diverse functions can be integrated to form complex photonic systems used for optical sensing, computing, imaging, and communications.
 On the other hand, the novel technology uses graded index metamaterial structures like patterned air holes on a silicon-on-insulator platform for providing wider bandwidth without losses.